 The cost of getting a spa or salon facial can sometimes preclude many people from trying them out.
 However, you can get just as good results from having a self-care and pampering session in the comfort of your own home.
 Take into account your skin type and select products based on this.
 If your skin is dry, you might want to opt for a gentle exfoliating product, followed by a moisturizing face mask and use a good quality facial oil or serum as a night time treatment.

 If your skin is oily or combination, opt for a twice weekly exfoliation to control oil and shine, followed by a good quality clay or mud based mask, which will help absorb excess oil and control breakouts.
 You should still use moisturizer twice daily but opt for something mattifying.
 Oils can still be used on a combination skin.
 It is a myth that they make the problem worse, oily skin can often be very dehydrated.
 Oil controls oil, so investing in a decent quality facial oil to use at night can really help rebalance to skin.

-THE PSYCHOLOGICAL IMPACT
+THE PSYCHOLOGICAL IMPACT OF FACIALS

 Regardless of the chosen facial, the way it makes you feel is an important factor.
 You might feel relaxed during the procedure with a rejuvenated sensation lasting for a few hours afterward.
 When you feel good about yourself, beneficial hormones flow through your bloodstream.
 Any facial is worth it if it helps you achieve a relaxed and content state.

 Your aesthetician might suggest a different facial than your appointment reflects because the professional believes it’s a better choice for you.
 If you have a solid relationship with this professional, his or her opinion is a crucial one to consider.

 However, when you’re new to the facial industry, try to stick with your original selection.
 The professional may be right, but you need time to research the offered service.
 When you understand the treatment, you’re welcome to change your mind at each appointment